Esri/arcgis-maps-sdk-kotlin-samples/display-feature-layers/README.md

    ii.
 Get the first `GeoPackageFeatureTable` from the `GeoPackage.geoPackageFeatureTables` array.
    iii.
 Create an `FeatureLayer` from the feature table.
 6. Load a feature layer with a shapefile.
    i.
-Create a `ShapefileFeatureTable` using the shapefile name.
+Create a `ShapefileFeatureTable` using the shapefile path.
    ii.
 Create a `FeatureLayer` from the feature table and load it.
 7. Add the feature layer to the map's `OperationalLayers`.